OXID-eSales/graphql-checkout-module/README.md

 This module provides checkout related [GraphQL](https://www.graphql.org) queries and mutations for the [OXID eShop](https://www.oxid-esales.com/)

+This module is not maintained anymore.
+Hava a look at new module that have all the functionality of this one and more: https://github.com/OXID-eSales/graphql-storefront-module

 ## Usage

 This assumes you have OXID eShop (at least `oxid-esales/oxideshop_ce: v6.5.0` component, which is part of the `v6.2.0` compilation) up and running.